weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Me," Maggie breathed, "go to France!
 To help the poor boys!
 Oh, I'd love it, John."

 It was the thing for her.
-Of course, its accomplishment <span id="calibre_link-329" page-number="259" page-name="Page:There Is Confusion.djvu/265" page-index="265" page-quality="3" title="Page:There_Is_Confusion.djvu/265"></span>took
-time and much handling of red tape, but it did come to pass and Maggie, leaving behind her an apprehensive mother and cousin—for the day of submarines was not yet over—set sail for France.
+Of course, its accomplishment took time and much handling of red tape, but it did come to pass and Maggie, leaving behind her an apprehensive mother and cousin—for the day of submarines was not yet over—set sail for France.
 She landed at Brest,